kiru544/BibleNotes/README.md

 The Catechism PDF is included as a reference document.
 Check the source or edition you are using for any redistribution terms that apply.

 ---

 Logs:
-11/06/26 patch 0.2: added light theme with some UI/UX improvements
+11/06/26: added light theme with some UI/UX improvements 13/06/26: UI/UX up-to-date with the design, with some adjustments

+---
 *Personal project — built to actually use.*